getsentry/streams/README.md

 [Streams Documentation](https://getsentry.github.io/streams/)

 # to develop in this repo

+1. `cd` into the `streams`, the repo should automatically set up your development environment for you.

+## Troubleshooting

+### CMake Error

-1. `cd` into the `streams` repo should automatically set up your development environment for you. if encountering "CMake Error at CMakeLists.txt:1 (cmake_minimum_required): Compatibility with CMake < 3.5 has been removed from CMake.", run `export CMAKE_POLICY_VERSION_MINIMUM=3.5` before running `make install-dev`
+If encountering "CMake Error at CMakeLists.txt:1 (cmake_minimum_required): Compatibility with CMake < 3.5 has been removed from CMake.", run `export CMAKE_POLICY_VERSION_MINIMUM=3.5` before running `make install-dev`

+### spurious changes to uv.lock

+Those are usually okay to check in.
+Run `uv self update` to be sure that this is how the latest UV does things.